-We meet every other Thursday evening at the Soderberg Trailhead for a handicapped time trial ascent on Towers Rd.
+Groups meet every other Thursday evening at the Soderberg Trailhead for a handicapped time trial ascent on Towers Rd.
 The route is 3.4 miles from the trailhead to the summit.
 Total elevation gain is approximately 1,700ft and it takes anywhere from 28:50 (Sam Malmberg’s current FKT) to an hour depending on ability and motivation.
 Runners who plan to reach the top in 50 minutes start at 6pm.
 Anyone who needs more time can show up early and estimate their own handicap (i.e. a 60 minute ascent estimate would start at 5:50pm).
 Faster runners will start later based on their ascent estimate or previous PR time.
 Everyone gets to the top at about the same time, so no matter how fast or slow you are, you’ll have some good encouragement and competition on the way up.
-Once everyone meets at the top, we jog back down the hill at a casual and conversational pace.
+Once everyone meets at the top, the group jogs back down the hill at a casual and conversational pace.

-Thursday Pineridge Social Run
+Pineridge Social Run

 Every other Thursday at 6pm

 These workouts are typically centered around mile repeats, but also include 800s, 1,000s, 1,200s and 3,200s.
 Typical workout volume is in the 4-6 mile range.
-Tuesday morning strength intervals switch to Tuesday Night Track in mid May.
+Tuesday evening strength intervals switch to Tuesday Night Track in mid May.
 Broad range of abilities.